Jonius7/Volentus/README.md

-This will be a **Minecraft 1.7.10** modpack that contains all the main mods, but plenty of other mods that get left out in modpacks.
-(378 mods)
+This is a **Minecraft 1.7.10** modpack that contains all the main mods, but plenty of other mods that get left out in modpacks.
+(380 mods)